Coronavirus Information for Students

 - Your Heartland email account

-- To ensure your email/password is up to date, visit the Password Station at www.heartland.edu/password.
+- To ensure your email/password is up to date, visit the Password Station.

-- To have your HCC email forward to a personal email, visit http://www.heartland.edu/documents/it/AccessingHCCemailinGmail_2.0.pdf
+- To have your HCC email forward to a personal email, visit this link.

 - Text alerts: To receive emergency messages via HCC ALERTS text JOIN to 1-877-200-7477

-Class format is listed on the Spring 21 class schedule.
+Class formats are listed on the Spring 22 class schedule.
 If you are unsure about the format or would like information about a specific class assistance is available through Raab.Advisors@heartland.edu.

 How can I access services at Heartland?

-Regular operations of the College including Admissions and Student Support Services are available with virtual support.
-Some services will be available on campus by appointment only.
+Regular operations of the College including Admissions and Student Support Services are available on campus or through remote services.
 Call 309-268-8000 or email email@example.com to connect with College services.